konverner/budget-telegram-bot/README.md

 - Grant admin rights to other users, block users from using the bot: [src/app/users](src/app/users)

 - Export database tables of the bot: [src/app/admin](src/app/admin)

-### Plugin Features

-Plugins are features based on external services and can be plugged in and out easily without breaking the bot.
-We use environmnet variable "USE_PLUGINS" to control it.

-- OpenAI: It allows consuming OpenAI services like GPT and DALL-E

-- Google Drive: It allows uploading and downloading files on Google Drive.

-- Google Sheets: It allows creating sheets and writing records on Google Sheets.

-- yt-dlp: It allows downloading videos from YouTube and other services supported by yt-dlp.

 ## Launch